 Even though many cities are already tapped into with all-women Coworking, there are large cities that either have not been reached, or cities big enough to support multiple thriving locations, given how some spaces have large waiting lists.

 And even more powerful than the community formed in all-female spaces could be the potential for multiple locations to piggyback off eachother and work in cohesion.
-KUBE by WUN can power these spaces and be the driving force behind another breakthrough in Coworking.
+Yardi Kube can power these spaces and be the driving force behind another breakthrough in Coworking.
 See how by clicking below.

 Yardi Kube is a coworking management platform delivering all the tools needed to grow a smart and connected workspace.
 The Kube platform enables your technology to work intellligently together from managing leads and monthly billing, to accounting, and on-demand Internet and Voice services.
 With all the hardware, software, and essentials for building a thriving workspace, Yardi Kube helps you increase revenue, maximize productivity, and build community.